 That's a situation that Grant Rae, finance manager at New Zealand Apple Ltd, set out to solve last year when his insurer could only cover $1.5 million of the trade risk of a $5.0 million order.
 It left Mr Apple exposed to a $3.5 million risk of non-payment.

 Grant Rae approached the New Zealand Export Credit (NZEC).
 After an appraisal, NZEC agreed to cover the $3.5 million risk in what is commonly known as 'top-up' insurance.

 "We're more comfortable now that we've been able to reduce our risk," says Mr Rae, "and will see if NZEC can help us further.

 "Taking out trade credit insurance is no different from insuring your house against fire.
 It's unlikely such an event will happen but, if it does, it could be potentially catastrophic."

 NZEC manager Chris Chapman says NZEC's top-up insurance can be used where an exporter is unable to obtain sufficient limits on an international buyer from private insurers.

 Private insurers are sometimes not able to fully insure a payment risk, as they may have reached their limit for a buyer, or their limit for a particular country.

 "Top-up insurance is a service we developed after the global financial crisis, in conjunction with trade credit insurer Euler Hermes.
 It makes a big difference for an exporter and adds to our portfolio of services."

 "We are very pleased to have extended this offering to Atradius' exporter customers", he said.

-"Between the two of us – Atradius and NZECO – we saw New Zealand Apple right.
+"Between the two of us – Atradius and NZEC – we saw New Zealand Apple right.
 It's a good example of public and private cooperation", says Atradius Country Manager Martin Jones.